The challenges of working on the cutting edge of smart energy

 Instead, we ensure that everything we do is “good enough” and then compensate for any issues by being phenomenally contactable.
 We have forums for users of Agile and Go to discuss and answer queries, and we’re very available by email too.
 We don’t dress things up – we’re upfront about what’s awesome, what’s a bit rubbish and everything in between.

-You’re never locked into Octopus – you can switch between our tariffs and products same day and can move to another supplier without exit fees – so if there’s ever anything you don’t like, and we can’t solve it, you’re free to go.
+You’re never locked into our smart tariffs – you can switch between our products same day and can move to another supplier without exit fees – so if there’s ever anything you don’t like, and we can’t solve it, you’re free to go.

 Of course, we hope all of this makes you stay.